-But in this strict policy few genuine accounts are getting messed-up and so it’s our duty to pass from that filter and show that we are genuine human being and our account is genuine.
+But in this strict policy, few genuine accounts are getting messed-up.
+And so it’s our duty to pass from that filter and show that we are genuine human being and our account is genuine.

-What is an Instagram Shadowban?
+What is Instagram Shadowban?

-How to find out if you’re a target of Instagram’s Shadowban:
+How to find out if you’re a target of Instagram’s Shadowban?

 ** Do not rely on the Instagram Shadowban Tester websites.**

-How to Avoid the Instagram Shadowban
+Few Tips to Avoid the Shadowban

 1. Stop using banned or broken hashtags

-Recently there have been over 60,000 such banned hashtags, few of such banned hashtags are:
+Recently there have been over 60,000 such banned hashtags.

 #dogsofinstagram #boho #costumes #tanlines #humpday #tgif #brain #saltwater #petitie #curvy #singlelife #thebaligroom #elevator #astreetphoto #books #meme #newyears #todayimwearing #snapchat #skype #sallyhansen #shesquats #pushups #easter #curvy #kindredparents #dedicationstudio #hairychest #ineedhelplol